rnc-personal/CI-First-Project/README.md

 - Issue with case studies grid with text overflow because of the idth of the grid items.(Resolved)

+- Contact Page Footer Subscribe Form is trying to validate the main conact form. names/ids are different...Is it just because those fields are required?

 - Gallery Hover Overlay on mobile was a challenge.
 Tried tip from: https://time2hack.com/can-i-use-hover-on-touch-devices/ ?
 Make text visible but transparent ?